michaelgrosner/tribeca/README.md

 ### Databases

-Each currency pair of each exchange will use a different sqlite database file.
+Each currency pair of each exchange will use a different sqlite database file with [WAL mode](https://www.sqlite.org/wal.html) enabled.

 All database files are located at `/var/lib/K/db/K-*.db`.
 It is located outside the download folder to survive reinstalls and wild `rm -rf path/to/K`.